-The Elementary schools will provide a program of studies which responds to their students' needs.
-In doing so, the schools will establish an educational plan which defines the program of studies, the time allocation for various subjects to attain the educational goals, the adaptation and the enrichment of the curriculum, and methods for evaluation.
-Inherent in the teaching of all subjects will be cross-curricular competencies related to intellectual and methodological skills, personal and social skills, and language skills.
-So that all students will be able to contribute fully to their community, Quebec society and Canada, the teaching of English and the teaching of French will be vital components of the school's educational plan.
+Each school will provide quality and comprehensive education in all subject areas as required by the Basic School Regulations: Languages; Mathematics, Science and Technology; Social Science; Arts; and Personal Development.
+Inherent in the teaching of all subjects will be cross-curricular competencies related to methodological and intellectual skills, personal and social skills, and language skills in all subjects.
+So that all students will be able to fully contribute to Quebec society and to Canada, the teaching of English and the teaching of French will be vital components of the school's educational plan.